 Later the Portugese, then the Dutch, and finally the British took control of the island.
 In 1681, Robert Knox writes about the Veddas: ”They kill deer, and dry the flesh over the fire, and the people of the country come and buy it of them.
 They never till any ground for corn, their food being only flesh.
 They are very expert with their bows.
 They have a little ax, which they stick in by their sides, to cut honey out of hollow trees.”

-Numerous tales have been told about Tissahami, a famous Vedda, who lived near Maha Oya in the 1930’s.
-Together with his two wives, a Vedda and a Sinhalese, he lived on a small piece of land, on which they grew crops, selling them to travelling tradesmen.
+Numerous tales have been told about Tissahami, a famous Vedda, who lived near Maha Oya in the 1930s.
+Together with his two wives, a Vedda and a Sinhalese, he lived on a small piece of land, growing crops, which they sold to travelling tradesmen.
 Tissahami and his eldest son were both very hot-tempered, and in a dispute with another man they killed him.
 They were declared outlaws, and the family fled into the jungle, always moving about to avoid the authorities.
-Finally, his wives and children left him, moving to the small hamlet of Pollebedda – only his eldest son stayed with him, and they fled into the most remote parts of the jungle.
+Finally, his wives and children had enough and left him, moving to the small hamlet of Pollebedda.
+Only his eldest son stayed with him, and they fled into the most remote parts of the jungle.
 The son died, but Tissahami disappeared completely.
-He was declared dead, but many years later he suddenly emerged from the jungles, and lived to an old age.
+He was declared dead, but many years later he suddenly emerged from the jungles, and lived to a ripe old age.

 Today, there are probably no pure-blooded Veddas left, as they have intermarried with Sinhalese and Tamils.
-They now make a living from cultivating crops like maize, maniok (cassava), and chili, in chenas (clearings) in the jungle.
-Occasionally, the men hunt sambar deer (Cervus unicolor) and wildboar (Sus scrofa) in the jungle, and they gather honey from wild bees.
-They also collect the sweet fruits from a certain tree species, which are considered a great delicacy.
-Unfortunately, the Veddas cut down the trees to gather the fruits, and the tree has become very rare.
+They now make a living as farmers, cultivating crops like maize, manioc (cassava), and chili in chenas (clearings) in the jungle.
+Occasionally, the men hunt sambar deer (Cervus unicolor) and wildboar (Sus scrofa), and they gather honey from wild bees.
+From a certain tree, they collect the sweet fruits, which are considered a great delicacy.
+Unfortunately, the Veddas cut down these trees to gather the fruits, and this species has become very rare.

 Here and there are huge banyan trees (Ficus benghalensis), with numerous stilt roots.
 Malabar hornbills (Anthracoceros coronatus), hill mynas (Gracula religiosa), and toque monkeys (Macaca sinica) feed on their tiny fruits.
-In the scrubland we observe many other birds, e.g. blue-tailed bee-eaters (Merops philippinus), Indian rollers (Coracias benghalensis), ring-necked parakeets (Psittacula krameri), brown-headed barbets (Megalaima zeylanica), and black-winged kites (Elanus caeruleus).
+In the scrubland we observe many other birds, including blue-tailed bee-eaters (Merops philippinus), Indian rollers (Coracias benghalensis), ring-necked parakeets (Psittacula krameri), brown-headed barbets (Psilopogon zeylanicus), and black-winged kites (Elanus caeruleus).

 It is very hot, and we make a brief stop to ask a farmer for water.
 He hands us oranges to quench our thirst.
-We walk briskly, and after about 12 kilometres we reach the hamlet of Pollebedda, just before dusk.
+We walk briskly, covering about 12 kilometres before reaching the hamlet of Pollebedda, just before dusk.
 We are allowed to spend the night in a small school, which is wonderfully cool, as it has only one end wall, while the other three sides are open.
 We enjoy our dinner, spaghetti with melted cheese and sardines.
 It tastes better than one should imagine – but then we are hungry.

 After dark, many people from the village gather to talk with us.
 Four of them are of Vedda origin, and they agree to be our guides the following day, showing the way to a huge rock in the jungle, Nuwaragala, where, not so long ago, Veddas used to live on rock ledges.
 An old prankster entertains us with songs, which Sarath, one of our Sinhalese companions, writes down, giggling.
 He refuses to translate for us!

 Occasionally, we make a stop to pull off blood-sucking leeches, which cling to our legs.
 On its head, a leech has a sucking pad, and when it senses your body heat it quickly tries to attach itself to your skin.
 If it goes unnoticed, it cuts into your skin with its sharp mandibles to suck your blood.
 You don’t feel anything, but the wound will bleed copiously, itching terribly.
 Otherwise, there are no effects of the bite.

 Twice we pass chenas, where the forest has been burned and maize planted among the black stumps.
 At the end of one chena is a small palm-thatched hut, containing only a few kitchen utensils.
 They belong to people from Pollebedda, who occasionally come here to tend their crops.
-In the intense heat, we start ascending the huge rock, Nuwaragala.
-On a rock face, we see a dangling rope ladder.
-These ladders are used by the Veddas, when they collect honey from wild bees, which often build their nest on sheer rock walls.
+In the intense heat, we start ascending the huge Nuwaragala rock.
+A rope ladder is dangling down the rock face, used by Veddas, when they collect honey from wild bees, which often build their nest on sheer rock walls.

-On top of the rock we find remains of an ancient Sinhalese culture, among these a water reservoir, which was carved out of the rock.
-Here we quench our thirst, and afterwards we have a refreshing swim.
-Numerous frogs, water beetles and other small creatures swim about in the water, and a huge pile of dung indicates that wild elephants also drink from the pool.
+Atop the rock are the remains of an ancient Sinhalese culture, including a water reservoir, which was carved out of the rock.
+Here we quench our thirst, afterwards having a refreshing swim.
+Numerous frogs, water beetles, and other small creatures swim about in the water, and a huge pile of dung indicates that wild elephants also drink from the pool.